tomasmuller/openshift-neo4jtemplate/README.md

 So, how we can use Neo4j at OpenShift?
 First, remember to always read a README file, if there's one.

-When you create a project at OpenShift, a README file exists in root directory.
+When you create a project at OpenShift, a README file can be located at the root directory of your app.
 Among other things, we have this line:

   ../data - For persistent data (also in env var OPENSHIFT_DATA_DIR)

 Hmmm *that's* interesting!
 Heroku doesn't have a place for persistent data across Heroku's dynos.
 They are ephemeral, [as said by James Ward, here](http://stackoverflow.com/questions/7952324/heroku-worker-dyno-produces-file-how-to-read-it-from-web-dyno).

 From now on, you can guess what to do, right?

-The answer is inside Spring's `applicationContext.xml`:
+The answer is inside of Spring `applicationContext.xml` file:

   `<neo4j:config storeDirectory="${OPENSHIFT_DATA_DIR}/graph.db"/>`